In a San Francisco high school, the scars of remote schooling linger

 Since 2018, the program has been providing her with tutoring, mentoring, a place to go almost every day after school.
 Now Tachelle Herron-Lane, the woman who runs it, is ready to help launch one of her favorite students.

 “She is the one,” she said.
-“She that’s one who will blow you away.”
+“She’s the one who will blow you away.”

 Herron-Lane has been watching Am’Brianna since she was in middle school, saw her win a citywide competition promoting healthy food options in school, witnessed her appearance on the floor of the California Assembly.
 She has seen her struggle, too.

-Am’Brianna wants to go to a historically black college, maybe Dillard in Louisiana or Florida A&M in Tallahassee — someplace far from her family.
+Am’Brianna wants to go to a historically Black college, maybe Dillard in Louisiana or Florida A&M in Tallahassee — someplace far from her family.
 She is looking ahead to a time when she’ll only need to worry about herself.
 It will be, in many ways, easier, she thinks.
 But it’s also scary.

 “I’m just very nervous because I’m so used to just taking care of other people,” she said.
 “Do I even know how to take care of myself now?”